WajdWael/Dashboard/README.md

 ---

 # Would it be better to include CSS styles in different files? & Why not have them all in index.css?

-We have 9 different files in this project, 7 files for every single page in this project, the `main.css` file includes all the common styles across the website.
+We have 9 different files in this project, 7 files for every single page in this project, `main.css` file includes all the common styles across the website.

 **Coding isn't only coding**, It's **a combination of** problem-solving and continuous learning, it also learns from other programmers' code, testing, and more.